Assessing Your Risk Tolerance

 Steps to Determine Your Risk Tolerance for Investing

 They can provide insights tailored to your situation.
 Online tools and questionnaires can also be handy.
-Factor in your financial goals, current financial health, and how long you plan to keep your money invested.
+Factor in your financial goals—such as saving for a down payment or other short term financial goals—your current financial health and how long you plan to keep your money invested.
+It’s like choosing a vacation.
+A weekend getaway requires different planning than a month-long European tour.

-It’s a bit like tending to a garden; you can’t plant seeds and forget about them.
+You can’t plant seeds and forget about them.

-The Ever-Evolving Nature of Risk Tolerance
+The Ever-Changing Nature of Risk Tolerance

 Life is full of changes.
 One day you’re backpacking across Europe, the next you’re sipping tea, reminiscing about those adventures.